sharonting1206/sharonting1206/README.md

 - 👀 I’m interested in game development
 - 🌱 I’m currently learning mobile development
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me: email me @ sharonting1206@gmail.com
+- 📫 How to reach me: email me @ sharonting1206@gmail.com （Email to access to private project source code）
 - ✨ Collaboration projecta are labelled as 'collab' in project name, other's are individual works (All of them are the past student works so do tolerate with the unstructured coding methods ._.)

 Diploma Projects